nazianafis/nazianafis/README.md

      src="https://github.com/nazianafis/nazianafis/blob/main/img/nn.png"
   />

-### Nazia Nafis
+### NAZIA NAFIS
 ###### Machine Learning | Data Science | Technical Writing

 ---

 <br>

-### Hi there!

 I’m a student from New Delhi, India freelancing as a data scientist and working as a technical writer for multiple online publications.
 Currently I am learning Machine Learning from a couple of online sources.
-I’m looking to collaborate on ML projects that have an impact on human societies, particularly in the healthcare sector.
+I’m looking to collaborate on ML projects that have a positive, real-world impact on human lives, particularly in the healthcare sector.

 <a href="https://www.linkedin.com/in/nazianafis/">
   <img